 Glissette Santana is a web and social media editor for the Kinder Institute.
 Santana previously worked for the Knight Foundation, Houstonia Magazine and KHOU-TV.
 Santana earned her bachelor’s degree in journalism from the University of Houston.

-Kyle Shelton is a program manager and fellow at the Kinder Institute.
+Kyle Shelton is the director of strategic partnerships at the Kinder Institute.
 Shelton has a PhD in American History from University of Texas-Austin.
 His research focuses on how the intersections of transportation, urban development, and politics shape the built and natural environments of cities in the past and today.